-The girl glanced around uncertain of what to do next.
-A small crowd of bystanders had gathered, many of which had evidently already dialed for the ambulance, but Videl knew that even that wouldn't necessarily be quick enough.
-She could drag the man out of the car but without fully knowing what injuries he had, that could result in some unfortunate repercussions.
-The black-haired crimefighter could just envision something painful having happened the man's spinal cord.
+The girl glanced around, uncertain of what to do next.
+A small crowd of bystanders had gathered, many of which had evidently already dialled for the ambulance, but Videl knew that even that wouldn't necessarily be quick enough.
+She could drag the man out of the car but without fully knowing what injuries he had, but that could result in some unfortunate repercussions.
+The black-haired crimefighter could just envision something painful happening to the man's spinal cord.

 "Let me handle this."
 The voice was unmistakable.
 Only Saiyaman had the corny yet commanding voice that she had brought herself to trust over the past few months of fighting crime with the man.
 "I need you all to step away."

 Vide was unsure of whether or not that included her or if it was the best idea to comply.
 Just because he was a modern day superhero did not mean that he was aware of the necessary procedures in a situation like this.
 He was not a police officer so he almost certainly didn't have the mandatory training that went with it.

 She found herself acting as an intermediary between the masked man and the crowd, telling them to back off a little bit.
 The Satan girl figured that she was close enough to prevent him from doing anything stupid but also far away enough to not add pressure on him.
 The bystanders murmured a little before complying with her instructions and taking a few steps away from the incident.

 "Is anyone here a doctor or a nurse?" asked Videl, hoping that there was someone a little more qualified than two crimefighters amongst the crowd.
 Luck didn't appear to be on her side as no-one spoke up.